john-carter-leapyear/s3-resource-simple/README.md

 The `access_key_id` and `secret_access_key` are optional and if not provided the EC2 Metadata service will be queried for role based credentials.

-## omit_path_name
+## change_dir_to

-The `omit_path_name` flag lets you upload the contents of a directory without including the directory name as a prefix in your bucket.
+The `change_dir_to` flag lets you upload the contents of a sub-directory without including the directory name as a prefix in your bucket.
 Given the following directory `test`:

 ```